rcaileff/career_ladders/software_engineering/mobile_engineer.md

 * Proficiency with the design and use of APIs and considering the real world implications with networking, security and performance

 ## Mobile UX/UI
-* Can comfortabliy talk about Mobile UX on different devices
+* Can comfortably describe the design challenges between different mobile devices e.g. screen size
-* Can describe the difference between web users, mobile web users and native users
+* Can understand and describe the differences between web users, mobile web users and native users, in terms of behaviour and expectations
 * Creates custom UI elements where needed

 ## Mobile Security
-* Understands the main areas of Mobile Security
+* Understands the main areas of Mobile Security as defined by [OWASP](https://www.owasp.org/index.php/OWASP_Mobile_Security_Project)

 ## App Store
-* Familiar with relevant App store requirements and processes
+* Familiar with have how the App store works in both requirements and processes
 * Experience delivering at least one major iOS/Android application

 ## Java/Swift